 Adaptability may be more or less important to you based on where you often end up camping.
 While most popular trails have some flat and sheltered established campsites that are suitable for any of the tents here, rougher and more exposed terrain lends itself to a more adaptable shelter.
-Simply put, the more different ways a shelter can be set up, or the more different situations for which it is applicable, meaning that we scored it higher for adaptability.
+Simply put, the more different ways a shelter can be set up, or the more different situations for which it is applicable, led to a higher adaptability score.
 Depending on your adventure, adaptability may be crucial, but generally speaking, we found it to be a minor consideration compared to the three metrics above, and thus weighted it as 10% of a product's final score.

 The top scorer for adaptability was once again the Hyperlite Mountain Gear Square Flat Tarp.
 With a wide breadth of experience as well as an understanding of weather dynamics and rigging, this tarp can be set up and used in a nearly unlimited amount of different ways.
 Since it is flat, rather than "cat" cut, it can be easily deployed in a low to the ground storm mode that does a significantly better job of protecting against both rain and wind than in A-frame mode.
 With 16 perimeter tie-outs and four more found on the face of the tarp, there are many options for tailoring this tarp to the environment you'll be spending time in.